|(c) 2008-2015 Louise Dubin. All rights reserved.

 Louise Dubin has written the first comprehensive study in the English language on Auguste Franchomme, and the only in any language with a discussion of his cello technique, compositional style, innovations and influences.
 She has also transcribed three of his unpublished works from manuscript, to be published under her direction.
-She has given performances of his unknown compositions this year in New York City (earning praise in The New Yorker magazine and New York Concert Review), University of Connecticut, Grand Valley State University in Michigan, Chicago, Indiana, and South Carolina.
+She has given performances of his unknown compositions this year in New York City (earning praise in The New Yorker magazine and New York Concert Review), University of Connecticut, Grand Valley State University in Michigan, Chicago, Indiana, South Carolina, Texas, and Paris (France).
 Her world premiere recording of some of these compositions will be released concurrently with publications of her transcriptions and an edition of selected out-of-print works.

 "Auguste Franchomme: A study of the virtuoso, pedagogue, and composer, with a focus on his contributions to violoncello repertoire and technique."
 D. M. dissertation, Indiana University Bloomington, 2011. http://www.worldcat.org/title/auguste-franchomme-a-study-of-the-virtuoso-pedagogue-and-composer-with-a-focus-on-his-contributions-to-violoncello-repertoire-and-technique/oclc/805728428&referer=brief_results

 Franchomme was the most renowned Parisian cellist of his time, a dear friend and frequent performance partner of Chopin, and the dedicatee of Chopin's final work, the Cello Sonata.
 Their circle of friends also included Liszt, Mendelssohn, George Sand, Jane Stirling, the Rothschilds, and many other luminaries of 19th century Paris.
 Franchomme composed charming, virtuosic cello music influenced by his contemporary Conservatoire violinists and by Chopin.
 Most of his compositions are out of print and have never been recorded.